yanncerf/contexti.sh/README.md

 2000: 50 references (96.15%)
 ```

 The total number of references in the bibliography of this article is 32.
-The script picked up 52: 32 occurences of in-text citation of those authors, and the remaining 20 times are for when I've cited an author more than once.
-Written in 2021 and focused on David Graeber's work (who sadly passed away in 2020) I think the statistics seem to reflect the conditions and constraints of the article in terms of it's "uptodate-ness".
+The script picked up 52.
+32 occurences of in-text citation, and the remaining 20 times are for when I've cited an author more than once.
+Written in 2021 and focused on David Graeber's work (who sadly passed away in 2020) The statistics reflect, somewhat, the conditions and constraints of this article in terms of it's "uptodate-ness".
 Comparing with a [report](https://arodes.hes-so.ch/record/12132?ln=fr) Ossipow L., Counilh A.-L., myself ,Martenot A. & Renevier J. wrote, some interesting pattern emerges:

 ```